 New York, NY 10274-5087

 You will also want to complete the English Proficiency requirement by taking the TOEFL exam or IELTS exam.
 The Post Professional Physical Therapy Department only accepts TOEFL.

 Some Programs may require applicants to have and provide proof of National Registry/National Board Certification within the United States in order to be considered.
 Check with the program or department directly to inquire.

 All students are required to apply online at Loma Linda University.
 If you are having problems with the online application, please contact us so we may assist you.
 There is a non-refundable application fee of $60.00 (US Currency) at the time of submitting your application.

-If you are applying to the Doctor of Physical Therapy, Master of Occupational Therapy, Master of Orthotics or Prostethics or the Physician Assistant program, please apply using the external application services listed on our admissions page.
+If you are applying to the following programs, please apply using the external application services listed on our admissions page.

 You may apply online during open enrollment periods as designated by the program.

 Acceptances to the school are not granted immediately once you submit an online application.
 Please allow time for us to receive, review, process, and verify your application and transcripts.
 The process can take several weeks or months normally and can vary from student to student.
 We recommend that you apply as early as possible to ensure you meet program deadlines.
 Some programs fill their class rosters as completed applications are reviewed and processed.
 It is imperative to make sure you have met and submitted all required elements.
 Some programs are quite popular and receive more qualified applications than there is space for.

 All requirements, transcripts, and test scores must be submitted, received, and reviewed before any admissions decision can be made.
 This includes the evaluation, transcripts, program requirements, and completed online application.